socialsignin/socialsignin-provider/README.md

 The modules also enable configuration of provider-specific components from Spring-Social and Spring-Social-Security to to registered easlily and via component scanning.

+See <a href="https://github.com/socialsignin/socialsignin-showcase">SocialSignIn Showcase</a> or <a href="https://github.com/socialsignin/socialsignin-roo-showcase">SocialSignIn Roo Showcase</a>
+for simple "hello world" applications using these modules.

 Modules currently available
 ---------------------------